symfony/symfony-docs/configuration.rst

 Symfony applications come with a file called ``.env`` located at the project root directory.
-This file is used to define the value of environment variables and it's explained in detail :ref:`later in this article <config-dot-env>`.
+This file is used to define the value of environment variables and it is explained in detail :ref:`later in this article <config-dot-env>`.

 Open the ``.env`` file (or better, the ``.env.local`` file if you created one) and edit the value of the ``APP_ENV`` variable to change the environment in